Super Mario Odyssey

 is a 2017 platform game developed and published by Nintendo for the Nintendo Switch.
-An entry in the Super Mario series, it follows Mario and his new ally Cappy—a sentient hat that allows Mario to control other characters and objects—as they journey across various kingdoms to save Princess Peach from his nemesis Bowser's plans of forced marriage.
+An installment in the Super Mario series, it follows Mario and his new ally Cappy—a sentient hat—as they journey across various kingdoms to save Princess Peach from Mario's nemesis Bowser's plans of forced marriage.
 In contrast to the linear gameplay of prior entries, the game returns to the primarily open-ended, 3D platform gameplay featured in Super Mario 64 and Super Mario Sunshine.

 In the game, Mario explores various kingdoms and collects Power Moons hidden inside them, used as a fuel source to power an airship known as the Odyssey to travel to new locations.
-Cappy's main function is the "capture" ability, letting Mario possess enemies and other objects, helping him solve puzzles and progress in the game.
-After completing the main story mode, other post-game kingdoms are unlockable as well as an additional minigame, "Luigi's Balloon World".
-The game supports multiplayer and virtual reality with a Nintendo Labo virtual reality kit.
+Cappy's main function is his capture ability, letting Mario possess enemies and other objects, helping him solve puzzles and progress in the game.
+The game includes a multiplayer mode and also supports virtual reality with a Nintendo Labo virtual reality kit, added in an update.

 Developed by Nintendo's Entertainment Planning & Development division, the game entered development in 2013 soon after the release of Super Mario 3D World.
 Various ideas were suggested during development, and to incorporate them all the team decided to employ a sandbox-style of gameplay.
-Unlike previous installments such as New Super Mario Bros., and Super Mario 3D Land, which were aimed at a more casual audience, the team designed Super Mario Odyssey to appeal to the series' core fans.
-The game also features two voiced theme songs, "Jump Up, Super Star!", and "Break Free (Lead The Way)".
+Unlike previous installments such as Super Mario 3D Land and Super Mario Run, which were aimed at a more casual audience, the team designed Super Mario Odyssey to appeal somewhat more to the series' core fans.

-Super Mario Odyssey was released on October 27, 2017 to universal acclaim, with praise for its inventiveness, originality, and for improving on concepts introduced in prior Mario games.
-It has been cited as one of the greatest video games ever made.
-The game won several awards and has sold 23 million copies, making it one of the bestselling Switch games and the fastest-selling Super Mario game.
+Super Mario Odyssey was released on October 27, 2017, to acclaim, with praise for its inventiveness, originality, and for improving on concepts introduced in prior Mario games.
+It has been ranked as one of the highest-rated video games ever made.
+The game won several awards and has sold over 29 million copies by March 31, 2025, making it one of the best-selling Switch games.

 Gameplay

-Super Mario Odyssey is a platform game in which players control Mario as he travels across many different worlds, known as "Kingdoms" within the game, on the hat-shaped ship Odyssey, to rescue Princess Peach from Bowser, who plans to forcibly marry her.
-The Kingdoms in the game return to the exploration-based level design featured in Super Mario 64.
-Each Kingdom has Mario searching for and clearing various objectives in order to obtain items known as Power Moons, which are the power source of the Odyssey and grant access to new Kingdoms.
-Checkpoint flags littered throughout each Kingdom allow Mario to instantly warp to them once activated.
+Super Mario Odyssey is a platform game in which players control Mario as he travels across 14 different worlds, known as "kingdoms" within the game, on the hat-shaped ship Odyssey to rescue Princess Peach from Bowser, who plans to forcibly marry her.
+The kingdoms in the game return to the exploration-based level design featured in Super Mario 64.
+Each kingdom has Mario searching for and clearing various objectives in order to obtain items known as Power Moons, which are the power source of the Odyssey and grant access to new kingdoms.
+Checkpoint flags littered throughout the kingdoms allow Mario to instantly warp to them once activated.
 Certain levels feature areas called "flat" zones, where Mario is placed in a 2D side-scrolling environment similar to his appearance in the original Super Mario Bros.